Rob--W/crxviewer/README.md

 Also available for Opera and Opera's add-on gallery.
 https://addons.opera.com/extensions/details/extension-source-viewer/

-Online demo (select a .crx / .nex / .zip from your disk to try out the viewer):
+Online demo (select a .crx / .nex / .zip / .xpi from your disk to try out the viewer):
 https://robwu.nl/crxviewer/

 ## Features